Artistic Intelligence: A Diffusion-Based Framework for High-Fidelity Landscape Painting Synthesis: Introduction

-The creative process of landscape painting~\cite{guo1999chinese, sze1992mustard} involves several intricate stages: outlining, chapping, rubbing, moss-dotting, and coloring, as shown in Figure~\ref{fig:fig1_Processes} (a).
-Each stage requires a high level of skill and experience.
-Outlining requires precise control of lines, chapping captures the diverse textures of nature, rubbing, and dyeing necessitate meticulous control over the ink's intensity and moisture, moss-dotting calls for a flexible and natural technique, and coloring requires a keen sense of color harmony.
-The complexity and precision involved in each stage contribute to the overall challenge of creating landscape paintings.
 Recent technological advancements, particularly in deep learning, have empowered computers to emulate landscape paintings' artistic styles and brushwork.
-These technologies can generate artworks that capture the rich cultural essence of China, preserving traditional art forms and opening new paths for creative expression.
-This technological innovation supports the preservation and evolution of conventional culture~\cite{chen2012digital, williams2014tradition}.
+These technologies can generate artworks that capture the rich cultural essence of China, preserving traditional art and opening new paths for creative expression~\cite{yang2022deep, li2024deep, way2023structure, sun2023dataset}.
+This technological innovation supports the preservation and evolution of conventional culture~\cite{way2023structure, sun2023dataset, way2023twingan}.
 Research into the generation of landscape paintings is primarily divided into traditional and deep learning-based methods.
 Traditional methods include non-photorealistic rendering, image-based approaches, and computer-generated simulations.
-Non-photorealistic rendering~\cite{way2006computer, way2001computer,liu2015chinese} uses computer graphics to simulate various artistic effects, such as ink diffusion, through specialized algorithms.
-Image-based methods~\cite{elgammal2017can, wang2018high, gatys2016image} involve collecting brush stroke texture primitives (BSTP)~\cite{yu2003image} from hand-drawn samples and employing them to map multiple layers to create mountain imagery.
-Despite their sophistication, image-based and non-photorealistic rendering methods are inherently complex, and their analog numerical modeling quality often falls short.
-Currently, many researchers are using generative adversarial networks (GANs)~\cite{goodfellow2014generative} to generate landscape paintings.
-However, due to the distinctive artistic style of landscape painting, GAN-based methods often encounter challenges such as unclear outlines, uncontrollable details, and inconsistent style migration.
+Non-photorealistic rendering uses computer graphics to simulate various artistic effects, such as ink diffusion, through specialized algorithms~\cite{zhang2022ink, semmo2022comprehensive}.
+Image-based methods involve collecting brush stroke texture primitives (BSTP) from hand-drawn samples and employing them to map multiple layers to create mountain imagery~\cite{kim2024dals, lu2023interactive}.
+Despite their sophistication, the quality of computer-generated simulations often falls short~\cite{zhang2022ink}.